HMG INVESTIGATION: Conflicts of Interest and Corruption Rife Inside California City’s Hall of Administration - Cerritos Community News

 ________________________________________________

-That additional $2.5 million was not paid in cash, Parris agreed to carry back the $2.5 million at an eye-popping 8% interest with interest-only payments payable for a period of two years with a balloon payment at maturity.
+That additional $2.5 million was not paid in cash, Smith agreed to carry back the $2.5 million at an eye-popping 8% interest with interest-only payments payable for a period of two years with a balloon payment at maturity.

-In a carry back situation the seller, Parris, acts like the lender bank, holding title and accepting monthly payments, until the note is paid off.
+In a carry back situation the seller, Smith, acts like the lender bank, holding title and accepting monthly payments, until the note is paid off.

-Similar to the sale of the hardware store, Parris did not report the carry back note and payments on his assuming office Form 700.
+Similar to the sale of the hardware store, Smith did not report the carry back note and payments on his assuming office Form 700.

-Parris is getting paid over $16,600 monthly from Ellison on the note.
+Smith is getting paid over $16,600 monthly from Ellison on the note.

 _________________________________________________